 When your child is seemingly clumsy or having a tough time completing simple tasks like holding or walking, it may be a sign that you need to work on their physical health.
 If not addressed early, this could affect their growth and development, slowing their learning process.

 You can however help them through music.
 Other than building up a strong physique, singing along to different lines makes your child utilise small muscles in their limbs.
 Breathing and singing at the same time exercises your child’s inner muscles which further contributes to better motor skills.

 There are many other ways through which music boosts your child’s early childhood learning.
 All you need to do is to find out the best music for their age.
-You can work with their caregiver or the best childcare in North Ryde to find out more suitable songs, rhymes and poems your child can sing along to.
+You can work with their caregiver or the best childcare in West Ryde to find out more suitable songs, rhymes and poems your child can sing along to.
 You can also make your bonding moments more fun by teaching your child nursery rhymes you learnt as a kid and see how well they build their memory.